Staff

 System Ownership

-All systems supporting any aspect of the University must have an identified owner and responsible party for ensuring the controls specified in this document.
-For a system that is fully cloud-based, a UConn faculty or staff member is responsible for overseeing that the following controls are appropriately applied and adhered to by the cloud provider.
+All systems, including cloud-based systems, supporting any aspect of the University must have an identified owner and responsible party for ensuring the implementation and operation of the controls specified in this policy.

-All software and services used to process University of Connecticut information are subject to an Information Security review and sign off prior to their purchase or development.
-Information Security reviews will evaluate specific risks and controls available and necessary based on the information being processed.
-The system owner will be responsible for the deployment of the agreed upon security controls prior to enabling the production capability of the system or application.
+All software and services used to process University information are subject to an Information Security review and sign off prior to their purchase or development.
+Information security reviews will evaluate specific risks and controls available and necessary based on the information being processed.
+The System Owner will be responsible for the deployment of the agreed upon security controls prior to enabling the production capability of the system or application.
+Maintaining security best practices is an ongoing and evolving responsibility; the System Owner shall implement additional security controls consistent with best practice, regulatory requirements, or as directed by the Information Security Office during the lifecycle of the system, server, software, or service.

 System Access

-Access to information in the possession of or under the control of the University of Connecticut must be provided on a need-to-know basis.
-Information must be disclosed only to individuals who have a legitimate and approved business need for information.
-Information may only be used for its intended purpose, and other uses of university information without the approval of the data owner is not allowed.
+Access to information in the possession of or under the control of the University must be provided on a need-to-know basis.
+Information must be disclosed only to individuals who have a legitimate and approved need for the information.
+Access to functionality shall be configured on the basis of least privilege and granted only where approved for a legitimate business purpose.

 User Management

-University of Connecticut Information Technology Services (ITS) provides centralized user identity and access management that supports identity validation and access management (IAM) using a NetID and password.
-Systems and applications that rely on the University IAM platform for authenticating individual access rights can forgo the need for user management outside that of assigning any roles within the system or application, as necessary.
+Information Technology Services (ITS) provides a centralized user identity and access management platform (IAM) that supports identity validation and access management using a NetID and password.
+UConn NetID provides for single sign on (SSO) across multiple systems.
+Systems and applications that rely on the University IAM platform to authenticate individuals may rely on UConn NetID for user management.
+System Owners are always responsible for assigning and managing roles within the system or application.

 Auditing of Systems and Application Logs

-System and application logs should be reviewed for inappropriate access on a regular basis (at least monthly) or via automated systems capable of detecting misuse through the analysis of frequent password failures, geographic anomalies, or inappropriate access attempts.
+System and application logs shall be reviewed for inappropriate access on a regular basis (at least monthly) or via automated systems capable of detecting misuse through the analysis of frequent password failures, geographic anomalies, or inappropriate access attempts.
 ITS maintains a centralized logging and reporting platform, which can assist in the analysis of large amounts of data often associated with system and application logs.
+All Administrative Systems (regardless of hosting platform) and all centrally hosted systems must be configured to log both application and security events to the centralized logging and reporting platform.

 Mandatory Reporting